 If you require a simple site that provides information about your business - a marketing or brochure website - it's likely it will only require a few pages.
 The fewer pages a site has, the less it will cost.
 Or rather, the fewer pages that require different designs or display different content, the cheaper it is.

 A five-page site with a different design or type of content on every page will cost more than a five-page site where the design and content requirements are the same.
-Think about all the pages that your site will need, and what will be on each page.
+Think about all the pages that your site will need, and what will be on each page: and consider mobile-friendly website design (opens in new tab) when planning, too.

 Each time you come up with a page that has different content requirements, it’s likely that a new design and template will be required, which will increase the cost.